 While I kept it simple with pita chips in the pictures you see here, I like to offer a variety of foods to dip when I’m serving hummus to a crowd.
 Or really, anyone other than my husband and I. We’re decidedly unfancy and have no problem digging into the pita chip bag straight.

 For vegetables, baby carrots and celery sticks are classics.
 You can also do cucumber rounds, bell pepper slices, cherry tomatoes…or jicama, even.
-It’s a hardy, crunchy vegetable in the root vegetable family that’s a must in my southwestern BBQ steak salads).
+It’s a hardy, crunchy vegetable in the root vegetable family that’s so good in southwestern salads.

 As for carbs, pretzel sticks or (my favorite) pretzel chips are great.
 Really lots of chips would work, but I’d suggest nothing too delicate because a scoop of hummus is fairly substantial.
 Broken chip pieces being left behind in dips is never good.